How (And Why) To Stay Productive Over Winter Break

 If you plan on graduating next semester, begin your job hunt.
 Search online for hiring companies, create an online profile, and spread the word to any connections you have.

 It’s tough to squeeze in work-out time when you’re busy with papers and tests.
-Take advantage of your break to get healthy and stay in shape for next semester.
+Take advantage and be productive during your winter break to get healthy and stay in shape for next semester.
 Think of it as getting way ahead of swimsuit season.

 Purchase and skim your textbooks